ptichko/ptichko.github.io/_posts/2022-03-14-Adaptive-Frequency-Oscillators.md

 \end{array}">
 </p>

 Where, r = sqrt(x^2 + y^2), and mu > 0.
-F = the input signal, omega is oscillator frequency, and epsilon is a coupling coefficient to the input signal.
+F = the input signal, omega is oscillator natural frequency, and epsilon is a coupling coefficient to the input signal.
 Righetti et al., (2006) introduces a Hebbian learning rule for the Hopf oscillator that takes the following form:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=\dot{\omega}=-\epsilon F \frac{y}{\sqrt{x^{2}+y^{2}}}">